8 Premier League players who’ve dazzled on loan in the Championship this season

 Sam Johnstone (Aston Villa from Man United)

-Brought in by Steve Bruce midway through last season, Johnstone rejoined Aston Villa over the summer.
-He’s been ever-present in the league, keeping 17 clean sheets in the club’s promotion push.
+Johnstone has been ever-present in the league for Villa this season, keeping 17 clean sheets as Steve Bruce’s side push for promotion.
 Supporters who doubted Johnstone’s ability after a couple of shaky performances when he first arrived have been won over.

-As United triggered a one-year extension in his contract, a fee will be required for Villa to sign him permanently.
+A tricky and versatile attacker who can play out wide or through the middle, McBurnie wasn’t getting much of a chance at Swansea despite their struggle for goals under Paul Clement.
+He started just twice in the Premier League, and the 21-year-old knew he needed to be playing more often.
+When the deadline-day opportunity arose to prove himself at Barnsley, he grasped it with both hands.

+McBurnie's dribbling skills and eye for goal have been richly rewarded, as he’s found the net six times in 10 games.
+He was even named Championship Player of the Month for February and earned his first call-up to the Scotland squad last month.

 Aleksandar Mitrovic (Fulham from Newcastle)

-Since signing for Newcastle in the summer of 2015, the Serbian striker has largely been a cause of frustration and disappointment.
-Mitrovic retains some ardent supporters, but most Magpies have been left cursing his poor discipline and inability to assert his talent.
-The bullish attributes of a classic No.9 were always there, but never applied consistently or effectively enough at Premier League level.
+Mitrovic retains some ardent supporters at St James’ Park, but most Magpies have spent the last three years cursing his poor discipline and inability to assert his talent.
+The bullish attributes of a classic No.9 have always been there, but never applied consistently or effectively enough at Premier League level.

-In January 2018, though, Mitrovic joined Fulham on a six-month loan deal to spearhead the Cottagers' promotion charge – and has been a revelation.
-The west Londoners were a creative and free-flowing side that lacked a focal point earlier in the season, but they’ve been on an unstoppable run since.
+In January 2018, the 23-year-old joined Fulham on a six-month loan deal to spearhead the Cottagers' promotion charge – and he’s been a revelation under the management of his fellow Serb, Slavisa Jokanovic.
+The west Londoners were a creative and free-flowing side that lacked a focal point earlier in the season, but they’ve been on an unstoppable run since, with Mitrovic netting eight goals in 11 outings.
+Should he help them up, they may repay him with a full-time contract.

-Unbeaten in 18 games, Fulham are the Championship’s form team and automatic promotion is in their sights.
-Mitrovic’s eight goals in 11 appearances have played a huge part.

-Among Chelsea’s army of loanees, Blackman is yet to make a single first-team appearance for his parent club having come through their academy.
-The athletic and agile goalkeeper undoubtedly sees his future somewhere other than Stamford Bridge, and has been getting plenty of experience on loan in recent years.

 Harry Wilson (Hull from Liverpool)

-Five years on, and still only 21, his form for Hull led to a recall under Ryan Giggs.
-He’s scored three goals and registered two assists from left wing, boosting the Tigers’ survival hopes in the process.
-Wilson played in both games of the China Cup too, finishing well in a crushing 6-0 win over the hosts for his first international goal.
+Five years on, and still only 21, his form for the Tigers has led to an international recall under Ryan Giggs.
+He’s scored three goals and provided two assists from the left flank, boosting Hull’s second-tier survival hopes in the process.

-The son of a former Norwich legend, Angus Gunn has proved himself an equally safe pair of hands.
-While his dad Bryan spent the majority of his career at Carrow Road, it was always likely to be a short stop on the way to bigger things for the Manchester City youngster.

-The towering 6ft 5in goalkeeper plays for England U21s, and even had a call-up for the senior side in November when Jack Butland withdrew from the squad through injury.
-He's still being courted by Scotland too.

 Get the best features, fun and footballing frolics straight to your inbox every week.